 The temperature of the compressor discharge hot gas will be monitored by the Discharge Temperature Sensor.
-If the sensor reads too hot or cool, the frequency/status of the operation will be adjusted accordingly.
+If the sensor reads too hot or cool, the frequency/status of the operation will potentially be altered.

-The hot gas will leave the oil separator and enter the 4-way valve, which directs the hot gas to the outdoor coil.
-The refrigerant will condense in the outdoor coil and be subcooled.
+The hot gas will leave the oil separator and enter the 4 way valve.
+The 4 way valve will direct the hot gas to the outdoor coil.
+The refrigerant will condense in the outdoor coil and be slightly subcooled.
 The refrigerant is now in a liquid state.